Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 ![Dense subgraphs are replaced with small matrices](report_images/nodetrix1.png)

-[citation]
-Early in the semester, Jean-Daniel Fekete gave a talk at the SCI institute on visualizing graphs using matrices in a method called NodeTrix, introduced in a paper he coauthored.
+Early in the semester, Jean-Daniel Fekete gave a talk at the SCI institute on visualizing graphs using matrices in a method called [NodeTrix](http://research.microsoft.com/en-us/um/people/nath/docs/Henry_infovis07.pdf), introduced in a paper he coauthored.
 This gave us the idea to use hierarchical nodes to represent dense subgraphs instead of small matrices.

 ![Coauthorship network of scientists in field of network science](report_images/netscience.png)